 An innovative option if you’re not quite ready to sell

-Zillow has a neat feature called Make me Move.
+Zillow has a neat feature called Make Me Move.
 You can test the market and gauge interest in your home without officially listing it for sale.

-First, log into your Zillow profile, select Sell, and then Make Me Move from the drop-down menu.
+First, log in to your Zillow profile, select Sell, and then Make Me Move from the drop-down menu.
 On the following screen, enter the complete address of your home.
 You may be asked to verify that your home is mapped correctly.
 Now, you can set the price you’re seeking and upload photos.

 As the homeowner, your identity remains anonymous until you share this information.
 You can remove your listing anytime.

 Bonus: Boost your home’s value

 Angi helps you hire high-quality pros who will get the job done

 You have to try Angi, the app that takes all the hassles out of hiring contractors.
 It’s easy to use and connects you with the right people to do things around the house.
 Instead of spending hours researching, you can instantly get information on thousands of real professionals.

 You don’t have to scour the web for reputable sources; with Angi, you can search reviews, request quotes and book your home improvement project all in one place.